50% OFF 100s of carpets - Browse Here - Many Offers End Tuesday

 How does water resistant or waterproof laminate flooring work?

-• Surface layer: the top layer is a photographic print under a clear protective layer, to increase its durability and moisture resistance.
+• Surface layer: The top layer of laminate flooring is a photographic print, which is covered in a clear protective coating to increase its durability and moisture resistance.

-• Locking mechanism: Most water resistant laminates feature a specific locking system that locks tight reducing the gaps between planks, thus minimising where the water can go.
+• Locking mechanism: Most water resistant laminates feature a locking system to reduce the gaps between planks, which makes installation a breeze while giving water droplets fewer places to seep through.

-• Water-repelling coating and sealants: At the seams, there’s a wax or another water-repelling material to stop water seeping through the joints.
-And if you’d like to know more about laminate flooring, then we’ve produced an easy-to-understand guide to ‘what is laminate?’ here.
+• Water-repelling coating and sealants: At the seams, a wax or another water repellent material is applied to stop water from getting through the joins.

 How long does it take for water to damage laminate flooring?

-As you’d imagine, bathrooms, kitchens, and basements are the rooms most prone to high moisture.
-This is where you need to consider the laminate in your price range that’s the most resistant to water, and keep an eye on splashes and spills and don’t allow water to linger.
+As you’d imagine, bathrooms, kitchens, utility rooms and basements are the most high-moisture environments.
+This is where you need to consider the laminate in your price range that’s most resistant to water.
+It’s also important to keep an eye out for splashes and spills and to avoid allowing water to linger.

-Living rooms, bedrooms, and hallways should have lower moisture levels, but the same rules apply – if you spill a drink, mop it up immediately and make sure your floor stays dry.
+Living rooms, bedrooms, and hallways should have lower moisture levels, but the same rules apply.
+If you spill a drink, mop it up immediately to keep your floor dry.

 FAQs